• Skip to main content

 But the path to citizenship in Spain is more complex.
 After five years on a temporary residence permit, you can apply for permanent residence.
 You then need to spend six months every year in Spain to maintain your status as a permanent resident.
 After an additional five years, you can apply for Spanish citizenship.

-In Portugal, on the other hand, you can qualify for citizenship at the same time as a permanent residence.
+In Portugal, on the other hand, you can qualify for citizenship at the same time as permanent residence (PR).
 That means you could become a Portuguese citizen just five years after you receive your visa.
 Portugal’s citizenship also has some clear advantages.

 D7 Passive Income Visa or Golden Visa